Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 1. Choose an area to focus on

-If your whole home needs decluttering and reorganising, then initially this thought can be overwhelming; but it needn’t be.
-Organising your home is something that can be done over a few weeks, months or even years and for some it becomes a regular hobby.
+If your whole home needs decluttering and reorganising, then, initially, this thought can be overwhelming; but it doesn’t need to be.
+Organising your home is something that can be done over a few weeks, months, or even years – and for some, it may become a regular hobby.

-If you don’t have a specific area that you think needs particular attention, but you’d still like to make some extra space in your home.
-Then consider using the decluttering ideas below to help you get started.
-There are 100 different ideas in this video, so try starting with 5-10 and seeing how you get on.
+If you don’t have a specific area that you think needs particular attention, but you’d still like to make some extra space in your home, then consider using the decluttering ideas below to help you get going.
+There are 100 different ideas in this video, so try to start with 5-10 and see how you get on.

 2. Let it go, let it go...

 Parting with items that you’ve had for a long time can stir up a range of different emotions, and some people panic at the thought of letting go.
-But often once you start, you’ll see that it’s okay to let go, and the rest of the decluttering process will become much easier.
-So much so, that many people become attached to the liberating feeling that it brings.
+Though, often, once you start, you’ll see that it’s okay to let go, and the rest of the decluttering process will become much easier — so much so that many people become attached to the liberating feeling that it brings.